Sharing Great Strategies

 These are the best performing ETF Strategies having at least 10 years of performance history.
 To be

-ranked and listed, a Strategy must have at least five ETFs with 10 years of history, may not contain any inverse or leveraged ETFs except for SDS, SH, SH-, PSQ and PSQ-, and may not contain any stocks or mutual
+ranked and listed, a Strategy must have at least five ETFs that start by 11/20/2007, may not contain any inverse or leveraged ETFs except for SDS, SH, SH-, PSQ and PSQ-, and may not contain any stocks or mutual

 These are the best performing Stock Strategies having at least 10 years of performance history.